-As a family card game, Timeline totally hits the spot in terms of kids overshadowing the adults, every time.
+As a family card game, Timeline totally hits the spot in terms of kids overshadowing the adults.
+EVERY SINGLE TIME.
 Well, at least in our family it does, because I should have paid more attention in school and the Other Half isn’t actually British… so the kids, with their current learnings of kings and queens and fires and plagues have a distinct advantage.
-How is it that my 6yo can talk more knowledgeably of Samuel Pepys and his diary writing ways than I can?
-(I know, I just answered that question before, but still, my brain finds it a bit odd).
+How is it that my six year old can talk more knowledgeably of Samuel Pepys and his diary writing ways than I can?
+(I know, I just answered that question before – but still, my brain finds it a bit odd).

 Type: Card Game